 To understand the comparability of construction output data it is worthwhile to understand the history of the data and discontinuities in terms of the data collection.
 The construction survey began in 1955, with the Board of Trade (later the Department for Trade and Industry (DTI)).
 Responsibility later transferred to the Department for Business, Enterprise and Regulatory Reform (BERR) before its amalgamation with the Department for Innovation, Universities and Skills (DIUS) to create the Department for Business, Innovation and Skills (BIS), now the Department for Business, Energy and Industrial Strategy (BEIS).

-Survey responsibility was transferred to Office for National Statistics (ONS) in March 2008.
+Survey responsibility was transferred to the Office for National Statistics (ONS) in March 2008.
 In June 2009, we announced major changes to the arrangements for producing construction statistics and indicated that the changes would take effect from the beginning of 2010.
-For further information as to the work undertaken by ONS when the statistics transferred to us, please see Development of construction statistics, published in March 2010.
+For further information as to the work undertaken by the ONS when the statistics transferred to us, please see Development of construction statistics (PDF, 135KB), published in March 2010.

-The subsequent redevelopment of the output statistics has meant that a revised back series of data at sector level to 1955 and at type of work and regional level to 1980 has been produced.
+The subsequent redevelopment of the output statistics has meant that a revised back series of data at sector level to 1955 and at subnational and sub-sectoral level to 1980 has been produced.

 Monthly construction output is designed in accordance with Eurostat short-term statistics regulations (EU Regulation 1158/2005) to ensure comparability across European Union member states.
-An important aspect of this is the use of UK SIC, which is consistent with the European Union’s NACE system of industry classification.
+An important aspect of this is the use of UK Standard Industrial Classification (SIC), which is consistent with the European Union’s NACE system of industry classification.